uniwebcms/website-components-template/README.md

-# Uniweb Website Component Template
+# Uniweb Website Components Template

 This repository is a template for creating **component collections** suitable to be used in websites made with [Uniweb CMS](https://uniwebcms.com).
 The [component development documentation](https://help.uniweb.app/) explains the programming framework, which is based on [React JS](https://react.dev/), [Tailwind CSS](https://tailwindcss.com/), and [Webpack](https://webpack.js.org/).